-Despite the anxiety spread by the pandemic, I felt shielded since neither my family nor friends caught this virus, and our safety was all that seemed to matter.
+Despite the anxiety spread by the pandemic, I felt shielded since neither my family nor friends caught the SAR-2 virus, and our safety was all that seemed to matter.
 Still, my social media accounts were there to make me feel guilty about not doing enough.
 The busyness of my weekend day trips, cooking sessions, and jewelry making, normally engages my mind enough, but those activities were no match for the imaginary pressure cookers of social media waiting at my fingertips.
-As fellow Presence blogger Antara discusses in her recent piece, one could say I was experiencing FOMO, the Fear Of Missing Out.
+As fellow Presence blogger Antara Ghosh desctibes in a Presence post, one could say I was experiencing FOMO, the Fear of Missing Out.

 Consolidation is the busy human’s solution to an overpopulation of activities on their agenda.
 We consolidate pastimes and, in the process, condition our brain to identify them as less important.
 While this might be a workaholic’s paradise, I believe these supposedly lesser affairs are crucial to one’s health and deserve more attention.